kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-From the cluster operator's side, they can restart the kube-apiserver without the UnknownFieldValidation flag set and this will disable the feature cluster-wide.
+From the cluster operator's side, they can restart the kube-apiserver without the UnknownFieldValidation feature gate set and this will disable the feature cluster-wide.

 For end-users that no longer wish to perform server-side strict validation,